Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Life/Terra's World Tree.md

 sprites that likes to form around large differences in energy, often from heat but can form from movement, gravitational waves and light, the light they reflect from their surroundings is linked to the energy source, meaning they can not be seen most of the time, are only visible in a specific range of energy levels or at extreme energy levels depending on what
 #### [[Growth sprite]]
 (Phylum)
-sprites that form around the growth of and construction of systems, often in the accumulation of [Health] from living organisms take form as refracted light collecting and overlapping each other in regular patterns
+sprites that form around the growth of and construction of systems, often in the accumulation of [[Life]] from living organisms take form as refracted light collecting and overlapping each other in regular patterns
 #### [[Decay sprites]]
 (Phylum)
-sprites that form from the decay of systems and its structure that range from [Bindings] to [Health] to chemical bonds take the form of light dispersing, fading overtime
+sprites that form from the decay of systems and its structure that range from [[Binding]](s) to [[Life]] to chemical bonds take the form of light dispersing, fading overtime
 ## [[Anima]]
 (N/A)